Lumavate-Team/documentation/docs/2-development.rst

       .. figure:: ../images/envfield.PNG
          :align: center
          :width: 500px
-         :alt: Image of the Environment Variables section from the widget and microservice Add Version page
+         :alt: Image of the Environment Variables edit section from the widget and microservice Add Version page.

-         The widget and microservice Add Version pages allow users to add environmental variables using the Environment Variables section.
+         The widget and microservice Add Version pages allow users to add environmental variables using the Environment Variables edit section.

       a.
-Click the + button by the Environmental Variables header located in the third section of the Add Version form.
+Click the + add_circle_outline button by the Environmental Variables header.
 This will ceate a new environmental variable field.

       b.
 Fill out the Environment Key and Environment Value fields with the necessary information.